Find Affordable College Courses

 Doctor’s Degrees in Agricultural Teacher Education

 A doctor's degree in agricultural teacher education is offered at 11 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 9% were from an underrepresented racial-ethnic group.
-Also, 15.2% of agricultural teacher education graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 18% were students from underrepresented racial-ethnic groups.
+Also, 14.3% of agricultural teacher education graduates were international students.

 Education Levels of Agricultural Teacher Education Majors

-In 2020-2021, 33 doctor's degrees were awarded to agricultural teacher education majors.
+During the most recent year for which data is available, 28 people earned their doctor's degree in agricultural teacher education.
 This makes it the 28th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in agricultural teacher education at each degree level.